bernardobast/flutter-workshop-fdc/README.md

 2. Implement the CI pipeline following the comments and instructions
 3. Create a pull request with your changes
 4. Watch the CI pipeline run automatically!
-5. Fix any issues that arise and push updates
-6. Once all checks pass, merge your PR
+5. Once all checks pass, merge your PR

 **Success Criteria:** All CI checks should pass with green checkmarks ✅